 Click here to read more about Phoenix and U.S. data center sector trends in JLL’s 2017 Data Center Perspective.

 According to the BLS, total non-farm employment in Metro Phoenix reached 1,964,800 payrolls in February 2016, representing an annualized increase of 67,000 jobs or 3.5 percent.
-Meanwhile, unemployment continues to improve, decreasing to 4.6 percent,… Read More
+Meanwhile, unemployment continues to improve, decreasing to… Read More